How to Start an LLC: Step-By-Step Guide

 Yes.
 You cannot form your LLC without one.
 Appoint a registered agent before attempting to file your articles of organization.
 The registered agent that you appoint must have a physical address in the LLC’s state.
 The company itself cannot be the registered agent, but the owner of the LLC can be the registered agent.

-- The registered agent has an office in the state that you do business.
+- The registered agent has an office in the state where you do business.

 - They offer compliance management and will remind you of any filing that is due.